-413.1 General.
-High-piled stock or ruck storage in any occupancy group shall comply with the International Pire Code.
+413.1 General, High-piled stock or rack storage in any occupancy group shall comply with the International Fire Code.

 413.2.
 Attle, under-floor and concented spaces.
-Attic, under-floor and concealed spaces used for storage of combustible materials shall be protected on the storage wide as required for 1-hour fire-resistance-rated construction.
-Openings shall be protected by assembles that are self-closing and are of accumulation to the storage of the
+Attic, under-floor and concented spaces used for storage of combustible materials shall be protected on the storage side as required for 1-hour fire-resistance-made construction.
+Openings shall be protected by assemblies that are self-classing and are of acutombustible construction or solid wood core not less than Pl4 inch (45 mm) in thickness.